 IFRS 9 Financial Instruments.
 In July 2014, the IASB issued the final version of IFRS 9 which replaced IAS 39 Financial Instruments: Recognition and Measurement.
 The new standard replaces the current classification and measurement criteria for financial assets and liabilities with only two classification categories: amortized cost and fair value.
 The standard is effective for annual periods beginning on or after of January 1, 2018, with early adoption permitted.
-The Company has not early adopted this standard and is currently evaluating the impact this standard may have on its consolidated financial statements.
+The Company will adopt this standard on the effective date and is currently evaluating the impact this standard may have on its consolidated financial statements.